hisplan/angular-seed/README.md

 # `angular-seed` — the seed for AngularJS apps

-This project is an application skeleton for a typical [AngularJS][angularjs] v1.5.0 web app.
+This project is an application skeleton for a typical AngularJS v1.5.0 web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

 ### Install Dependencies